 One of the most common reasons for budget overruns among respondents was organizational issues.
 Organizational issues encompass everything from resistance to change to process redesign challenges.

 When it comes to resistance to change, one of the most powerful mitigation techniques is organizational change management.

 However, many organizations are unfamiliar with all the components of change management, so they’ve struggled to minimize resistance in past projects and are worried that their next project will be déjà vu.

 If you’re expecting strong change resistance and aren’t confident in your team’s ability to transition employees, then hiring a change management consultant is essential.
 These experts can help you understand the impacts of change for each employee group.
 Then, they can use this information to help you develop a targeted communication plan.

 DIY Works for House Projects, not ERP Projects

-Please download our 2021 ERP Report to learn more.
+Please download our 2022 ERP Report to learn more.
 In the meantime, you can request a free consultation below to learn about Panorama’s comprehensive suite of service offerings.
-Our trusted and unbiased ERP consultants understand both the technical and business aspects of ERP projects.